 Sex crimes vary widely in scope, but they all can carry serious penalties.
 Choosing the right Riverside sex crimes attorney to represent after an accusation of sexual assault could have a measurable impact on your sex crime, assault or rape case.
 There are a spectrum of sexual acts the courts consider criminal, and, if you’ve been charged with such a crime, your future may hang on where the assault you’ve been accused of lands on the spectrum.

 Don’t wait to contact an aggressive and reputable sex crimes attorney.
+If you are accused of sex crimes, contact our Riverside sex crimes lawyers immediately to build your defense.
 Schedule your free consultation with the Law Offices of Graham D. Donath, APC today and continue reading below to see how your sex crime case may be handled.

 To understand what constitutes a criminal sex act in California, consider the following list of general sex crimes and what each means.

 It’s important to note that a single act may lead to multiple charges of sex crimes.
 As a result, penalties can be cumulative.

 An early adopter, California became the first state to require registration of sex offenders in 1947.
 Anyone who has been convicted of certain sexual offenses must register with this system.
 The requirement lasts a lifetime.
 All the crimes outlined above subject a person to registering.

 When sex offenders move, they must get in touch with the local authorities to update the registry within five days.
 If they to meet this requirement, it may be grounds for an additional criminal offense.

 California was the nation’s first state to mandate sex offender registration and has enforced this rule from 1947 onward.
 The state requires individuals who have been convicted of certain offenses of a sexual nature to document themselves in the state’s sex offender registry.
 This requirement remains in place for the duration of the offender’s life.